Tsai-chia-hsiang/deepcvext/readme.md

 Conversion between OpenCV images (NumPy arrays) and images from other frameworks with custmize scaling function:
 ### Convert image (np.ndarray) to framework

+  Default normalize setting: $/255$

+  If you want to convert a batch of images, please compose the image as a list of np.ndarray.

   - PyTorch torch.Tensor: ```img2tensor()```
     - $H\times W \times C \to (B=1)\times C\times H \times W$
-    - default Normalize setting: $/255$ using ```torchvision.transforms.ToTensor()``` to implement
-    - If want to pass a batch of images, please compose the image as a list of np.ndarray.

   - jax jax.numpy.ndarray : ```img2jnp()```
     - jax hold same axis order for single image as opencv $H\times W\times C$
     - jnp.array(img)